Skip to content

 The Dynatrace Enablement Framework supports multiple ways to instantiate your development environment.
 You can run it in Github Codespaces, VS Code Dev Containers or local containers, in AMD or ARM architectures.

-1. Go to the repository hosted in github
+1. Go to the repository hosted on GitHub.

-3. Create a new codespace using the main branch or click + New with options to customize how and where to run the Codespace within Github Cloud.
+3. Create a new Codespace using the main branch, or click + New to customize how and where to run the Codespace within GitHub Cloud.

 2. πŸ“¦ Running in VS Code Dev Containers or Local Container#

-The key difference between instantiating a VS Code Dev Container and a local container lies in how each environment is created and managed: a VS Code Dev Container is launched and orchestrated directly by VS Code using the configuration specified in the devcontainer.json file, while a local container is started independently using the Makefile and runlocal script, allowing you to build and manage the container from the terminal without relying on VS Code, which is ideal for headless or automated workflows.
+The main difference between a VS Code Dev Container and a local container is how each environment is created and managed.
+A VS Code Dev Container is launched and orchestrated by VS Code using the configuration in devcontainer.json.
+A local container is started independently using the Makefile and runlocal script, allowing you to build and manage the container from the terminal without relying on VS Code.
+This is ideal for headless or automated workflows.

 You may provision your infrastructure on any major cloud provider or run locally using Multipass.